dcaribou/transfermarkt-datasets/README.md

 Prepared data is published to a couple of popular dataset websites (Kaggle and data.world).
 This is done in the `3_sync.py` script.

 ## streamlit 🎈
 There is a [streamlit](https://streamlit.io/) app for the project with documentation, a data catalog and sample analyisis.
-The app in hosted in Heroku, you can check it out [here](https://transfermarkt-datasets.herokuapp.com/).
+The app is hosted in Heroku, you can check it out [here](https://transfermarkt-datasets.herokuapp.com/).

 For local development, you can also run the app in your machine.
 Provided you've done the [setup](#setup), run the following to spin up a local instance of the app
 ```console